Mesabloo/coqide.kak/README.md

       Defaults to `variable` because I'm quite unsure what this is used for.
     - `coqide_path` ???
       Defaults to `module` for some reason.
+  - Gutter symbols:
+    - `coqide_gutter_admitted_face` is the `face` used to colorize the symbol put in the gutter when an axiom is added.
+      Defaults to `yellow` to be consistent with the default color for the admitted range.
+    - `coqide_gutter_error_face` is the `face` used to add some colors to the error symbols which is put in the gutter.
+      Defaults to `red` to be consistent with the default color for the error range.

 ## Things left to do and known bugs